 Boil brown sugar and 1/2 cup water until it spins a thread.
 Remove from fire and pour slowly on the stiffly beaten egg whites.
 Add vanilla and beat until creamy smooth.
 Add a drop or two of red food coloring to tint icing to shade desired.

 Slice bananas over lower layer of cake and pour icing over them.
 Place second layer on top and cover with sliced bananas.
 Add 1/2 cup chopped walnuts to the remaining icing before pouring it over the upper layer of bananas.
-The walnuts are optional and may be omitted.
+The walnuts are optional in this Valentine cake recipe, and they may be omitted.

 1/2 cup shortening